Welcome to the UVM community. We look forward to meeting you on campus soon!

 Where you live is important, and often requires advanced planning.

-Undergraduate students are required by the Vermont State Health Department to show proof of other required vaccinations before arriving in Vermont.
+Undergraduate students are required by the Vermont State Health Department to show proof of required vaccinations before arriving in Vermont.
 These vaccinations may not be required in your home country, but they are required by law in Vermont.
-Follow the steps here to upload proof of your other vaccinations.
+Follow the steps here to upload proof of your vaccinations.
 If you have questions, email ImmunizationCompliance@uvm.edu.

 If you have any prescription medications, we recommend that you bring a supply with you, as well as copies of your prescriptions translated into English and the checmical name of the active drugs in the medicine.
 This will make it easier for UVM doctors to help you continue those medications in the US.
 If you wear glasses or contact lenses, consider bringing extra pairs in case something gets lost or broken, and bring a copy of your recent eye exam prescription.